 When you really need a cold beverage, this raspberry sweet tea is just the thing.
 It certainly makes hot summer days bearable.

 Homemade Sweetened Raspberry Iced tea is perfect for all sorts of summer events.
 It is equally appropriate served as an alcohol-free beverage choice at a wedding or poolside with the kids.
 For some reason the raspberry flavor just makes this drink seem more refreshing.

 The recipe below uses cane sugar.
 For those watching their sugar intake, a natural zero calorie sweetener can easily be substituted.
 Just be mindful that some are much sweeter than sugar and adjust accordingly.

-Here the iced tea is garnished with lemon and fresh raspberries.
-A sprig of mint would be an equally good choice as well.
+Here the ice tea is garnished with lemon and fresh raspberries.
+A sprig of mint would be a good choice to top the beverage with, as well.

 This raspberry sweet tea is an easy iced tea recipe to prepare.
-All you really need is black tea, raspberries and sugar.
 Make a big batch the evening before your event and serve over ice during the party.
 See the printable recipe card below for walk through of the preparation process to make the raspberry tea.

 More Refreshing Summer Drinks!

 Here are a few more non-alcoholic summer beverage recipes for your family to enjoy.

 - Watermelon Milkshakes | Vegan Milkshake Recipe